Chidinma98/Salesforce-LWC-variousComponents/README.md

 # Salesforce-LWC-variousComponents

-This repository encompasses 3 different LWC components in one repository.
-Each component is a unique enity enabling minor functionalities to the their corresponding pages.
+This repository encompasses three different LWC components in one repository.
+Each component is a unique enity enabling various functionalities to the their corresponding pages.